-Acting as an information point for members' enquiries via phone, email, Briefings and other e-newsletters and a comprehensive website.
+Acting as an information point for members' enquiries via phone, email, e-newsletters, social media and a comprehensive website.
 Maintain an up-to-date boat register and record of New Zealand's sailing history, including national champions, Olympians and other record holders.